Islandora-Collaboration-Group/ISLE/docs/01_installation_host_server/install_docker_for_mac.md

-**MacOS** server version to use: `10.3.x+`
+**MacOS** desktop version to use: `10.3.x+`

-This is a detailed operating system-specific guide to setup and install all ISLE pre-requisites on a Windows 10 local laptop or workstation using Docker for Mac.
+This is a detailed operating system-specific guide to setup and install all ISLE pre-requisites on a MacOS local laptop or workstation using Docker for Mac.

 Called "the host" - this is the base computer upon which the entire ISLE stack is built.

-**Please note:** This guide is for using `Docker for Windows` software only on a MacOS 10.3.3 or higher system instead of Vagrant or a Virtual Machine (VM).
+**Please note:** This guide is for using `Docker for Mac` software only on a MacOS system instead of Vagrant or a Virtual Machine (VM).

 ### Assumptions / Pre-Requisites